hwdsl2/setup-ipsec-vpn/README.md

 *Read this in other languages: [English](README.md#important-notes), [简体中文](README-zh.md#重要提示).*

-**Windows users**: This <a href="docs/clients.md#windows-error-809" target="_blank">one-time registry change</a> is required if the VPN server and/or client is behind NAT (e.g. home router).
+**Windows users**: A <a href="docs/clients.md#windows-error-809" target="_blank">one-time registry change</a> is required if the VPN server or client is behind NAT (e.g. home router).

 **Android users**: If you encounter connection issues, try <a href="docs/clients.md#android-mtumss-issues" target="_blank">these steps</a>.

 The same VPN account can be used by your multiple devices.
-However, due to an IPsec/L2TP limitation, if you wish to connect multiple devices simultaneously from behind the same NAT (e.g. home router), you must use only <a href="docs/clients-xauth.md" target="_blank">IPsec/XAuth mode</a>.
+However, due to an IPsec/L2TP limitation, if you wish to connect multiple devices simultaneously from behind the same NAT (e.g. home router), you must use only <a href="docs/clients-xauth.md" target="_blank">IPsec/XAuth mode</a>, or set up <a href="docs/ikev2-howto.md" target="_blank">IKEv2</a>.

-If you wish to add, edit or remove VPN user accounts, see <a href="docs/manage-users.md" target="_blank">Manage VPN Users</a>.
+If you wish to view or update VPN user accounts, see <a href="docs/manage-users.md" target="_blank">Manage VPN Users</a>.
 Helper scripts are included for convenience.

 For servers with an external firewall (e.g. <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security-groups.html" target="_blank">EC2</a>/<a href="https://cloud.google.com/vpc/docs/firewalls" target="_blank">GCE</a>), open UDP ports 500 and 4500 for the VPN.
 Aliyun users, see <a href="https://github.com/hwdsl2/setup-ipsec-vpn/issues/433" target="_blank">#433</a>.

 Clients are set to use <a href="https://developers.google.com/speed/public-dns/" target="_blank">Google Public DNS</a> when the VPN is active.
 If another DNS provider is preferred, replace `8.8.8.8` and `8.8.4.4` in both `/etc/ppp/options.xl2tpd` and `/etc/ipsec.conf`, then reboot your server.
 Advanced users can define `VPN_DNS_SRV1` and optionally `VPN_DNS_SRV2` when running the VPN setup script.

 Using kernel support could improve IPsec/L2TP performance.
-It is available on [all supported OS versions](#requirements).
-Ubuntu users should install the `linux-modules-extra-$(uname -r)` (or `linux-image-extra`) package, then run `service xl2tpd restart`.
+It is available on [all supported OS](#requirements).
+Ubuntu users should install the `linux-modules-extra-$(uname -r)` (or `linux-image-extra`) package and run `service xl2tpd restart`.

 To modify the IPTables rules after install, edit `/etc/iptables.rules` and/or `/etc/iptables/rules.v4` (Ubuntu/Debian), or `/etc/sysconfig/iptables` (CentOS/RHEL).
 Then reboot your server.